alpluspluss/arc/CONTRIBUTING.md

 private headers as this can lead to confusion.

 All files are required to have license clause at the top of the file.
-Doxygen comments are exceptions to the all comments are lowercase" rule and is mandatory for public APIs.
+Doxygen comments are exceptions to the "all comments are lowercase" rule and is mandatory for public APIs.
 You can however, leave private APIs undocumented but the self-documenting code rule shall still apply.

 ```cpp